Auto Restore Plugin

 For further details on this scenario, refer to Soroban's official documentation on [State Archival](https://soroban.stellar.org/docs/soroban-internals/state-archival).

-* Pipeline Type: [simulate-transaction](https://docs.cheesecakelabs.com/stellar-plus/reference/core/pipelines/simulate-transaction "mention")
+* Pipeline Type: [Simulate Transaction](/stellar-plus/reference/core/pipelines/simulate-transaction.md)

 * Supported Pipelines:&#x20;

-* [soroban-transaction](https://docs.cheesecakelabs.com/stellar-plus/reference/core/pipelines/soroban-transaction "mention") - Targets its inner pipeline.
+* [Soroban Transaction](/stellar-plus/reference/core/pipelines/soroban-transaction.md) - Targets its inner pipeline.

-* [classic-transaction](https://docs.cheesecakelabs.com/stellar-plus/reference/core/pipelines/classic-transaction "mention")- Targets its inner pipeline.
+* [Classic Transaction](/stellar-plus/reference/core/pipelines/classic-transaction.md)- Targets its inner pipeline.

 ## Setup